 - Key Considerations

-Although zinnias are low-maintenance and easy to grow, they do benefit from regular feeding.
-For the best possible flowers, fertilize zinnias once a month during the blooming season.
-Choose fertilizers with NPK ratios that provide larger amounts of phosphorus.
+Although zinnias are low-maintenance and easy to grow, they benefit from regular feeding.
+For the best possible flowers, fertilize zinnias monthly during the blooming season.
+Choose fertilizers with NPK ratios that provide more significant amounts of phosphorus.
 Always dilute fertilizers with water.

 Signs That Your Zinnias are Lacking Nutrients